rackerlabs/docs-cloud-servers/api-docs/getting-started/create-network/boot-server-with-net-curl.rst

 Boot server with network (cURL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Issue the following cURL command:
+Issue the following cURL command.

+**Boot a server with network with cURL request**

 .. code::